fbi-cde/crime-data-frontend/README.md

 You can lint the code with `npm run lint` and run tests with `npm run test`.

+### Updating agency data

+We load a JSON file, sourced from the API, into the application that has all the agency ORIs and names to make the end user experience better.
+When we need to update that JSON file with new data from the API, we can just run `npm run agencies` and the data will be downloaded and gzipped properly.
+This is useful when agency names are updated.

 ## Deployment

 ### `master` branch